 Welcome to our ECWO community!

-Our founder, Prof. Dianne Bevelander, believed in the power of the sisterhood.
+Our founder, Prof. Dianne Bevelander, believed in the power of the collective.

 “Creating a posse is vital for every part of your professional journey.
 Find people who believe in you.
 Throughout my life, I have had great mentors and sponsors who believed in me, probably more than I believed in myself.
 They gave me the courage to do what I wanted to do.
 Building your posse amplifies your courage and makes the previously unthinkable just a step forward!
 Remember that you also build your posse by asking, by having the courage to ask for help.”

-• If you’re in need of a refresher about how to get the best out of online meetings, watch our suite of videos.
+• If you’re in need of a refresher about how to get the best out of online meetings, watch our suite of videos under Virtual updates.

 • ECWO facilitator, Stéphanie Mitrano-Méda, has created an #emotionsatwork video series for our community.